 Geraldine Dawson, Ph.D. is the Director of the Duke Center for Autism and Brain Development and Professor in the Departments of Psychiatry and Behavioral Sciences, Pediatrics, and Psychology and Neuroscience at Duke University.
 Dr. Dawson is also Professor of Psychology Emerita at the University of Washington and Adjunct Professor of Psychiatry at Columbia University.
-She is President of the International Society for Autism Research .
+She is Past President of the International Society for Autism Research .
 Dawson serves as a member of the NIH Interagency Autism Coordinating Committee (IACC) which develops the federal strategic plan for autism research, services, and policy.She is a licensed practicing clinical psychologist and scientist, having published more than 225 articles and 10 books on early detection and treatment of autism and brain development.
 She obtained her doctoral degree in Developmental and Child Clinical Psychology from the University of Washington and completed a clinical internship at the UCLA Neuropsychiatric Institute.

 From 2008-2013, Dr. Dawson was Research Professor of Psychiatry at the University of North Carolina, Chapel Hill and served as the first Chief Science Officer for Autism Speaks, the largest autism science and advocacy organization, where she oversaw research funding aimed at a diverse portfolio from basic to applied science and advocated for state and federal policy and legislative efforts aimed at increasing autism research funding and improving access and quality of services for people with autism.
 From 1985-2008, Dr. Dawson was Professor of Psychology at the University of Washington.
 There, she was Founding Director of the University of Washington Autism Center where she directed three consecutive interdisciplinary NIH Autism Center of Excellence research programs on genetics, neuroimaging, early diagnosis, and treatment, and oversaw the University of Washington Autism Treatment Center, which provides interdisciplinary clinical services for individuals with autism from infancy through young adulthood.